 "The pensieve.
 It was on your desk.
 Everyone always talks about how amazing you were in the war and I wanted to see.
 I didn't mean to.
 I was just curious.
+And then I couldn't get back out.
 I'm sorry."

 Harry rubbed his temples.
 "What did you see?"

-"It was you then Sirius, then Teddy's father, grandpa, Albus Dumbledore, Professor McGonagall, the uncle Bill and uncle Charlie.
-And I was stuck and didn't know how to get out.
-I'll never go in your pensieve again."
+"It was you then Sirius, then Teddy's father, grandpa, Albus Dumbledore, Professor McGonagall, then uncle Bill and uncle Charlie."

 "Oh," Harry muttered.
 "You saw those memories.
 It was about time you knew anyway.
 Do you ... erm, have any questions?"